baetyl/baetyl/doc/us-en/setup/Build-OpenEdge-from-Source.md

 yum install docker
 ```

-***Notice*** : After the Docker installation is complete, use the following command to view the installed Docker version.
+***Notice*** : After the Docker installation is complete, use the following command to view the installed version of Docker.

 ```shell
 docker version